 The University of Tennessee Medical Center is the only facility in the area with endobronchial ultrasound (EBUS) used to diagnosis lung cancer, infections, and other diseases.
 EBUS can sample tiny lung lesions and eliminate the need for more invasive procedures, and may increase the chance of diagnosing lung cancer at earlier stages.
 A team of interventional pulmonologists and thoracic surgeons also handles complex airway problems.

-The IP program in Knoxville offer state-of-the-art procedures using the latest technological developmentsgo diagnose and manage diseases of the lungs.
+The IP program in Knoxville offer state-of-the-art procedures using the latest technological developments to diagnose and manage diseases of the lungs.
 These procedures include:

 - iLogic Electromagnetic Navigation Bronchoscopy